aknbln/SongChartAI/README.md

 ✅ ML models can categorize songs into ranking tiers with promising accuracy.
 ✅ Pre-release prediction of popularity is challenging but feasible with sufficient training data.

----
-### 📜 License
-This project is for educational and research purposes.
-Feel free to contribute or use insights for your own work!